Apple Cup canceled as Washington State’s COVID-19 issues persist

 WSU athletics director Pat Chun told local media Friday that nine Cougar players are currently in the program’s COVID-19 protocol — which could indicate a positive case or contact tracing.
 He added that four players were placed in the protocol following Friday morning’s testing and zero players were in the protocol when Washington State met Oregon eight days ago.

-One WSU player who tested positive last week, according to The Spokesman-Review, was true freshman starting quarterback Jaden de Laura.
+One WSU player who tested positive last week, according to The Spokesman-Review, was true freshman starting quarterback Jayden de Laura.
+The 6-0, 195-pounder from Honolulu threw for 548 yards with four touchdowns and one interception in his first two collegiate starts.

 The Pac-12 requires each program to have 53 scholarship players available — including one quarterback, seven offensive linemen and four defensive linemen.
 Of course, UW already had its season opener at California canceled when the Bears could not reach the minimum threshold due to one positive COVID-19 case and subsequent contact tracing.